tjo-space/tjo-cloud-infrastructure/network.tjo.cloud/README.md

 ### 5. Setup initial network.

 ```
-# Fix want to use eth1.
+# Fix: we want to use eth1.
 # Remove all mentions of lan.
 vim /etc/config/network
 service network restart